MannLabs/scPortrait/README.md

 SPARCSpy is a scalable toolkit to analyse SPARCS datasets.
 The python implementation efficiently segments individual cells, generates single-cell datasets and provides tools for the efficient deep learning classification of their phenotypes and subsequent excision using Laser Microdissection.

+To better understand what SPARCSpy can do please checkout our [documentation](https://mannlabs.github.io/SPARCSpy/html/index.html), the [paper](https://www.biorxiv.org/content/10.1101/2023.06.01.542416v1) or our [tweetorial on the computation tools](https://twitter.com/SophiaMaedler/status/1665816840726085634?s=20) and our [tweetorial on the science](https://twitter.com/niklas_a_s/status/1664538053744947203?s=20).

+## Documentation

+The current documentation can be found under https://mannlabs.github.io/SPARCSpy/html/index.html.

 ## Installation from Github

 SPARCSpy has been tested with **Python 3.8 and 3.9**.
 We recommended installing the library within a conda environment.